If I may offer something that helped me:

 Or work more hours is the other option, which no one wants to do.

-This means your price is based on the value that you deliver, instead of the hours you work on it,
+This means you work out your prices based on the value that you deliver, instead of the hours you work on it,

 which means that your price is different depending on every client.